-Mid-morning break / snacks
+Mid-morning break/snacks

-Children can bring snacks in for mid-morning which should be fruit or vegetablebased.
+Children can bring snacks in for mid-morning which should be fruit or vegetable-based.
 Younger children will get offered free fruit.
 Due to severe allergies amongst staff and pupils, please do not send in nuts.
+Grapes for younger children must be cut in half to reduce choke hazard.